fibroblast growth factor receptor 1

 Regardless of the partner gene, the protein produced from the fused gene turns on FGFR1 signaling without the need for stimulation from growth factors.
 The uncontrolled signaling promotes continuous cell growth and division, leading to cancer.

-Several mutations in the FGFR1 gene can cause a rare condition called osteoglophonic dysplasia.
+At least three mutations in the FGFR1 gene can cause a rare condition called osteoglophonic dysplasia.
 This condition is characterized by abnormal bone growth that leads to head and face (craniofacial) abnormalities and dwarfism.
 FGFR1 gene mutations that cause osteoglophonic dysplasia change single amino acids in the FGFR1 protein.
 The altered FGFR1 protein appears to cause prolonged signaling, which promotes premature fusion of bones in the skull and disrupts the regulation of bone growth in the arms and legs, leading to craniofacial abnormalities and shortened limbs.
-Because the FGFR1 gene mutations that cause osteoglophonic dysplasia abnormally enhance FGFR1 signaling, they are described as "gain-of-function" mutations.
+Because the FGFR1 gene mutations that cause osteoglophonic dysplasia abnormally increase FGFR1 signaling, they are described as "gain-of-function" mutations.

 - fibroblast growth factor receptor 1 (fms-related tyrosine kinase 2, Pfeiffer syndrome)

 - N-SAM tyrosine kinase